TK-code202/gifApp/README.md

 * _Run npm install in your terminal to install libraries_
 * _Run npm start in your terminal_

  _For the API, You would need to go on the [official Giphy Developers Website](https://developers.giphy.com/) to create an account and API KEY.
 Click Create Account.
-After createing an account head to the dashboard and click Create App to get your API Beta key.
+After creating an account, head to the dashboard and click Create App to get your API Beta key.
 You can also read the API Documnetation on the [Giphy Developers Website](https://developers.giphy.com/docs/api/)._

 #### _Installation of Dotenv is required for your API KEY._